seanbell/opensurfaces-segmentation-ui/README.md

 3. Visit `localhost:8000` in a web browser

-To get the demo to work on Mac and Windows, you will have to look at `setup-demo.sh` and run the equivalent commands for your system.
+To get the demo to work on Mac and Windows, you will have to look at the above scripts and run the equivalent commands for your system.

 After drawing 6 polygons, the submit button will show you the POST data that would have been sent to the server.